You are currently logged-out. You can log-in or create an account to save favorites and more. more info

 Two talks from this date.

 Lord, Father, we ask you to put so kindly upon us.
-Help us to understand and discover that our obligation to the responsibility of the light is not required to gather an opportunity, lest we pass through light. admiss the goodness which you put there for us.
-We ask this in truth.
+Help us to understand and discover that our obligation to the responsibility of the light is not required to gather an opportunity, lest we pass through light. and miss the goodness which you put there for us.
+Be at this in truth.
 Amen.
-I mentioned this morning that there are almost indefinite ramifications to the principle that the ultimate moral integrity and the ultimate responsibility for anyone who has gone through a liberating experience in any way saving experience is to use that freedom that God used it to bring freedom to others one will be held accountable for this use of freedom
+I mentioned this morning that there are always indefinite ramifications to the principle that the ultimate moral and clarity and the ultimate responsibility for anyone who has gone through a liberating experience in any way saving experience is to use that freedom that God used it to bring freedom to others one will be held accountable for this use of freedom

 [01:27]

 and what will be held accountable according to the exact measure of that freedom.
-And so it is impossible to determine now who is more or less guilty, because it is so difficult to know who is more or less free.
-There are some people who commit crimes who are part of any freedom.
+And so it is impossible to determine now who is more or less built, because it is so difficult to know who is more or less free.
+There are some people who commit crimes who have part of any freedom.
 Many crimes are not safe.
-Many sins are not crimes.
+Many sins are not wrong.
 Very important, I think, for us non-criminal people, to understand that.
 Because most crimes are committed by people who have very little freedom.
-People who have to be able to be tried.
-Most spectacular crimes are usually committed by people who think we should be in trouble
+People who have been tried.
+Most spectacular crimes are usually committed by people who should be in trouble to look at

 [02:30]